resurfaceio/azure-eh/README.md

 ## Requirements

 * docker
-* an Azure subscription might be required in order to use Event Hubs, Storage Blobs, and Azure API Management
+* an Azure subscription might be required in order to use Azure Event Hubs, Azure Storage Blobs, and Azure API Management

 ## Ports Used